gradle/gradle/design-docs/handling-encodings.md

 The Zip task should support a `metadataCharset` option, or type String, defaulting to UTF8.
 Unfortunately, the Jar task inherits from Zip, and should not use any `metadataCharset` other than UTF8.
-The setter of this property should thus be overridden to throw an ÌnsupportedOperationException`.
+The setter of this property should thus be overridden to throw an `UnsupportedOperationException`.
 War and Ear inherit from Jar, and will thus automatically benefit from this behavior.

 The Tar task should use UTF8 rather than the default platform charset to encode its metadata, and the POSIX/PAX mode when creating entries.